crossbario/crossbar-examples/cdc/README.md

 # Crossbar.io DevOps Center API

-The public API is used by clients of the Crossbar DevOps Center (CDC).
-Calls to the CDC may result in private API calls.
+The public API is used by clients of **Crossbar.io DevOps Center (CDC)**.
+Calls to CDC may result in private API calls.

 Since this API may be used by clients other than our own, it should be stable.